rtpw1234/registrationFormForTrip/README.md

 # registrationFormForTrip
-A simple website that facilitates the registration of students of particular university for a trip.
-This information will be
+A simple website that enables the registration of students of particular university for a trip.
+This details of the registered students is made accessible to the host/admin facilitating the further process.